ELeeAstro/mini_chem/README.md

 ### chem_data

 Mini-chem formatted data files for each network _sp contains the species data, _data contains the reaction network, 1x, 10x directories etc- contains the netrate tables in mini-chem format for that metallicity and C/O ratio.
+IC directory contains chemical equilibrium tables calculated using FastChem for use in the ce interpolation routine, typically used for initial conditions in the GCM.

 ### jacobian_conversion